elixir-europe/rdmkit/CODE_OF_CONDUCT.md

 ### 4.1 The RDM Code of Conduct Group

-The RDM Code of Conduct group is:
+The members of the RDM Code of Conduct group are:

 * Carole Goble
 * Daniel Faria